Preparing for the Eleventh OEWG sessionGAROP2021-03-28T12:43:08+00:00

 The postponed eleventh session is now scheduled to take place on 29th March-1st April 2021 and for NGOs will be entirely virtual.
 Official updates about the session will be shared on theOEWG website.

 NEW!Click here for an overview of the official UN session and all side events.

 Focus areas of rights

-These substantive debates will include further discussion around how the two focus areas discussed in the tenth session of the OEWG should be articulated in a new convention (‘normative inputs’):
+These substantive debates at the eleventh session will include further discussion around how the two focus areas discussed in the tenth session of the OEWG should be articulated in a new convention (‘normative inputs’):

 The eleventh session will also include substantive debate around two new focus areas:

 NGOs who are not yet accredited to the OEWG can apply ahead of the OEWG sessions.
-The deadline for accreditation applications ahead of the 11th session closed on 10th February 2020.
+The original deadline for accreditation applications ahead of the 11th session closed on 10th February 2020.
 The official OEWG website has more information about how to become accredited here.
-The next opportunity to become accredited will be early 2021.
+There may be a further call for applications for accreditations in early 2021 and further details will be shared here and on the official OEWG website about this in due course.
 You can read more about the benefits of accrediting to the OEWG here.